 Here we speak with Jon Aleckson, Ph.D., the CEO of Web Courseworks, an educational technologies company.

 In this interview, you’ll learn about Jon’s crossroads moment and the importance of making sure that in the end, you’ll have more than you had in the beginning.
 When all is said and done, what you really want is options.

 We ask him three questions about his entrepreneurship story and what people can learn from it.

 Triumph Wealth: If you could give the “you of 20 years ago” one piece of entrepreneurship advice, what would it be?

 Aleckson: When you are trying to establish a company, the biggest thing that you need to do as an entrepreneur is to build your next main product.
 My job as the CEO is to reinvent the future before it’s too late.

 So in my case, being involved in the large category of educational technology, innovation has played a major role.
-When I first started, I was shooting 16 millimeter film and working with kodachrome slides.
-And then technology changed in the mid-70s and we had tape recorders and video cameras that were portable.
+When I first started, I was shooting 16-millimeter film and working with Kodachrome slides.
+And then technology changed in the mid-70s, and we had tape recorders and video cameras that were portable.
 So we moved in that direction.
-Those companies who stuck with the old technology were at a disadvantage.
+Those companies that stuck with the old technology were at a disadvantage.